cmmvio/cmmv-docs-en/0-Overview/1-First Steps.md

     ├── entities/
     ├── models/
     ├── services/
-    ├── app.module.ts
-    └── index.ts
+    └── main.ts
 ```

 ## Structure Explanation

-- **public/**: This directory contains all the static resources of the application, such as CSS, JavaScript and images.
+- **public**: This directory contains all the static resources of the application, such as CSS, JavaScript and images.
 Within `public`, we have:
-- **assets/**: Stores static files such as styles, scripts, images and other resources needed for the user interface.
+- **assets**: Stores static files such as styles, scripts, images and other resources needed for the user interface.
-- **templates/**: Contains HTML template files that can be used as base layouts for views.
+- **templates**: Contains HTML template files that can be used as base layouts for views.
-- **views/**: Contains the pages or UI components that will be rendered on the frontend.
+- **views**: Contains the pages or UI components that will be rendered on the frontend.

-- **src/**: The `src` directory is the core of the application, where the source code is organized in a modular way to facilitate development and maintenance.
+- **src**: The `src` directory is the core of the application, where the source code is organized in a modular way to facilitate development and maintenance.
 In it, we find:
-- **contracts/**: This is the most important directory, as it is where the application contracts are defined.
+- **contracts**: This is the most important directory, as it is where the application contracts are defined.
 When starting the application, the system checks the contracts present in this directory and, from them, automatically generates the controllers, entities, models and services.
 These contracts serve as the basis of the entire application structure.

-- **controllers/**: After verifying the contracts, controllers are automatically generated in this directory.
+- **controllers**: After verifying the contracts, controllers are automatically generated in this directory.
 They are responsible for handling HTTP requests, processing data, and returning appropriate responses.

-- **entities/**: If the `repository` module is present, this directory will house the entities generated in TypeORM format, which represent the database tables and serve as object-relational mapping (ORM).
+- **entities**: If the `repository` module is present, this directory will house the entities generated in TypeORM format, which represent the database tables and serve as object-relational mapping (ORM).

-- **models/**: Also generated from contracts, models are used to define the structure of the data that will be manipulated by the application, including data validation and transformation.
+- **models**: Also generated from contracts, models are used to define the structure of the data that will be manipulated by the application, including data validation and transformation.

-- **services/**: Services encapsulate the business logic and are responsible for manipulating entities and interacting with other application modules.
+- **services**: Services encapsulate the business logic and are responsible for manipulating entities and interacting with other application modules.
 They are automatically generated based on the contracts and installed modules.

-- **app.module.ts**: This file is the root module of the application, configuring the main services and modules necessary for the application to function.

 - **index.ts**: The application entry point, where the server is initialized and configured to start receiving requests.